paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 -   $\sigma$: standard deviation.
 ````

-An example is provided in this publication {cite:t}`eee-Wang2016AMO` with the estimation of the failure rate due to TID of a lot of 11 FPGA which have failed.
+An example is provided in this publication {cite:t}`eee-Wang2016AMO` with the estimation of the failure rate due to TID of a lot of 11 {term}`FPGA` which have failed.

 This model can be completed with the modelisation defined in publication {cite:t}`eee-Everline2008EstimatingTR` which considers also uncertainty in the Total Ionizing Dose, based on a time-dependent stress strength approach.